Skip to content

 This has been happening for 1000s of years, if not longer.

 Think about monarchs and peasants.
 Dictators and their citizens.
-Communist & socialist leaders and the “working class”.
+Communist leaders and the “working class”.
 Billionaires Oligarchs and average consumers.
 Slave owners and slaves.

 This is the norm.

-Occasionally, conditions get bad enough for the poorest underclass to rebel with protests, violence and on the latest of occasions, revolution.
+Occasionally, conditions get bad enough that the poor underclass rebel with protests, violence and occasionally revolution.

-Then, with few (no?) exceptions, the new installed leadership amass wealth & power while suppressing the poor.
+After a revolution or change in leadership, with few (no?) exceptions, the new leaders accumulate wealth & power while suppressing the poor.

 Income equality, fairness and justice are all false hopes.